The information in this article applies to:

 - The end result will be that you have three copies of this file: the original with a name that indicates it is missing information, the recovered Archive file, and the drawing that you will continue to work in.

-- *Chief Architect and Home Designer Pro only - If the file is a plan from which you have sent views to layout, you will need to relink those views.
+- *Chief Architect and Home Designer Pro only - If the file is a plan from which you have sent views to layout, you may need to re-link those views.

-To learn more about linking layout files, please see the article 'Message: Files not found in Layout' listed in the Related Articles section below.
+To learn more about re-linking layout files, please see the article "Message: Could not successfully open all of this layout's associated plan files" in the Related Articles section below.

 It is extremely important to understand that Archive files should not be used as an alternative to regularly backing up your files yourself.
 Archive files may not reflect the progress you have made in a given project, the state of the model, or any other criteria that you might consider to be important.